 Better Health Markers

 Most of the well-funded studies on tai chi for seniors have been working to see if tai chi has positive effects on the greatest health challenges to most westerners.
-Specific studies on blood glucose levels, blood pressure, and stress all show that tai chi improves these numbers and is really successful when done in combination with many of the drug treatments and dietary changes.
+Specific studies on blood glucose levels, blood pressure, arthritis, and stress all show that tai chi improves these numbers and is really successful when done in combination with many of the drug treatments and dietary changes.

 Improved Mental Health and Outlook